hotcuppajojo/TabCurator/README.md

 # TabCurator

-## An Advanced Cross-Browser Tab Management Extension

-TabCurator is a browser extension designed to streamline tab management for users who handle multiple tabs daily.
-Key features include intelligent grouping, memory optimization through tab suspension, and session management across Chrome, Firefox, and Safari.
+TabCurator is a browser extension for advanced tab management with intelligent grouping, automatic organization, and tab lifecycle features.

+## Architecture

+TabCurator follows a modular architecture with unidirectional data flow for predictable state management and clear separation of concerns.

+### Core Architecture Components

+- **State Management**: Centralized store for managing the state of tabs, groups, and user preferences.
+- **UI Components**: Modular and reusable components for the popup, options page, and other UI elements.
+- **Background Scripts**: Handle events, manage tab lifecycle, and perform background processing.
+- **Content Scripts**: Interact with web pages and modify their content based on user actions or predefined rules.

 ## Features